Table of Contents:

 How to remove counterfeits from Instagram

-A DMCA takedown request is issued by copyright holders to the service that hosts material which infringes copyright.
-This can be sent to the website primarily, and then to the internet service provider (ISP) if the first step proves unsuccessful.
+A DMCA takedown request is issued by copyright holders to the service or platform that hosts material that infringes copyright.
+This can be sent to the website owner primarily, and then to the internet service provider (ISP) if the first step proves unsuccessful.
 The request can also be sent to search engines if you wish for your work to not appear in online searches.

 First, you’ll want to collect evidence of the infringing material.
 This means taking screenshots and copying URLs of the websites where the infringement is being hosted.